sarahannealice/ePortfolio/README.md

 - 👋 Hi, I’m Sarah!
 - 👀 I’m interested in the usage of code and how diversely used it is.
+The AI industry is an interest of mine.
-- 🌱 I’m currently learning Java, HTML5, and CSS through my diploma at NSCC.
+- 🌱 I’m currently learning Java, HTML5, and CSS through my IT Programming diploma at NSCC.
 - 💞️ I’m looking to collaborate on a meaningful project that will help people in their day-to-day lives.
 - 📫 How to reach me sarah.annealice@gmail.com